 That piece of news has been solidified this week, as Univision Deportes publicly announced that they will be broadcasting Liga MX matches in English via Facebook, starting with this Saturday’s Clasico Nacional between Chivas and Club America.

 This announcement represents a major shift in coverage of the most watched soccer league in America.
 In the past, networks that broadcast Liga MX matches have paid little to no mind to the English speaking audience.
+For all you non English speaking football fans, it may be worth looking into this site if you want to work on your English grammar.
+You’ll be able to follow the English commentary of the games.
 This changes drastically with what Univision is doing, especially by utilizing the ever growing popularity and accessibility of social media, specifically in this case Facebook.

 Currently, there are only two clubs in Liga MX with English language social media departments, the Xolos of Club Tijuana and Santos Laguna of Torreon.
 Bilingual and solely English speaking fans have pondered the idea of what a club like Chivas, America, Tigres, or Monterrey launching an English language media department could do for the entire movement towards increased English language coverage of Mexican soccer, maybe even seeing the league itself provide the impetus.